Evacuation of Soccer Team Trapped in a Thai Cave Begins

-The evacuation of a young soccer team and their coach trapped in a cave in northern Thailand for two weeks began on Sunday, officials said.
+The evacuation of a young soccer team and their coach trapped in a cave in northern Thailand for more than two weeks began on Sunday, officials said.

 Thirteen foreign divers and five Thai Navy SEALs entered the cave at 10 a.m. local time for the mission, where they will attempt to extricate the boys one at a time by a dangerous dive through flooded tunnels, rescue mission chief Narongsak Osottanakorn told reporters at a press conference near the site on Sunday.
 It may take two to three days to free all 13 people.